Under the Southern Cross Americal (23rd) Infantry Division

 World War II-A Division is Born

 Part of the Americal Division went into action on Guadalcanal on 13 October 1942 in support of U.S. Marines, the first army infantry to engage the enemy in World War II.
 The entire division soon followed to help defeat the enemy forces on the island.
 The Americal Division fought in extensive operations against Japanese Forces on Guadalcanal, Bougainville and the Philippine Islands (Leyte, Cebu, Samar, Bojol and Negros Oriental).
-Sivision operations included amphibious assaults against fiercely defended islands where the Americal's artillery was in close support to the infantry.
+Division operations included amphibious assaults against fiercely defended islands where the Americal's artillery was in close support to the infantry.
 The division trained on the island of Cebu for the invasion of Japan when the war ended.
 The Americal Division landed on Japan on 8 September 1945 to take part in occupation duties.
-The division's artillery units were primarily responsible for securing the area around the cities of Yokohama and Kawasaki.
-The division's artillery commander was headquartered in Yokohama.
-The division left Japan in November
+The division's

 Cold War-A Different Challenge